 Where Does Intensive Outpatient Fit in the Recovery Process?

 When entering into treatment for drug and alcohol addiction, there are many decisions to be made regarding the type of rehab facility, the duration of treatment, and what types of therapy to engage in.
 While many may choose to enroll in either an inpatient treatment program or an outpatient program, others may transition from one form of treatment to another over the course of the recovery process.
 For some, continued support following an inpatient treatment program is critical to maintaining sobriety.
 Some individuals require the additional support and structure provided by an inpatient treatment program as they transition back to their daily lives.
 While outpatient treatment may be the sole form of rehab for some individuals, it can also serve as an important transitional form of support that allows individuals more freedom while still providing many of the same benefits as inpatient treatment.
 After receiving inpatient treatment, individuals can evaluate their needs and may choose to engage with an intensive outpatient program (IOP) instead of a more traditional outpatient approach depending on the stage of their recovery and their individual needs.
+Learn more about whether outpatient drug treatment is right for your loved one

 The Treatment Recovery Timeline